Naxocist/first-website/README.md

-# My personal website under development.
+# My personal website.
+This is kinda my portfolio.